 3. Forecasting the future values in the series

-Topics: Understand the structure of a dataset (PIMA Indians Diabetes database) and create a decision tree model based on it by using Scikit-Learn
+Conducting this case study will help you understand the structure of a dataset (PIMA Indians Diabetes database) and create a decision tree model based on it by making use of Scikit-Learn.

-Topics: Understand the structure of a medical insurance dataset, implement both simple and multiple linear regressions, and predict values.
+In this case study, you will understand the structure of a medical insurance dataset, implement both simple and multiple linear regressions, and predict values for the insurance cost.

-Topics: Understand the structure of a dataset (PIMA Indians Diabetes dataset); implement multiple logistic regressions and classify; fit your model on the test and train data for prediction; evaluate your model using confusion matrix, and then visualize it
+Through this case study, you will come to understand the structure of a dataset (PIMA Indians Diabetes dataset), implement multiple logistic regressions and classify, fit your model on the test and train data for prediction, evaluate your model using confusion matrix, and then visualize it.

-Topics: Create a model that would help in classifying whether a patient ‘is normal,’ ‘is suspected to have a disease,’ or in actuality ‘has the disease’ using the ‘Cardiotocography’ dataset
+You will be creating a model that would help in classifications of patients in the following ways: ‘is normal,’ ‘is suspected to have a disease,’ or in actuality ‘has the disease’ with the help of the ‘Cardiotocography’ dataset.

-Topics: Read the sample Iris dataset; use PCA to figure out the number of most important principal features, and then reduce the number of features using PCA; train and test the random forest classifier algorithm to check if reducing the number of dimensions is causing the model to perform poorly, and figure out the most optimal number that produces good quality results and predicts accurately
+As part of the case study, you will read the sample Iris dataset.
+You will use PCA to figure out the number of most important principal features and reduce the number of features using PCA.
+You will have to train and test the random forest classifier algorithm to check the model performance.
+Find the optimal number of dimensions that will give good quality results and predict accurately.

-Topics: Analyze data; extract useful columns from the dataset; visualize the data; find out the appropriate number of groups or clusters for the data to be segmented (using the elbow method); using k-means clustering, segment the data into k groups (k is found in the previous step); visualize a scatter plot of clusters, and a lot more
+This case study involves data analysis, column extraction from the dataset, data visualization, using the elbow method to find out the appropriate number of groups or clusters for the data to be segmented, using k-means clustering, segmenting the data into k groups, visualizing a scatter plot of clusters, and many more.

 1.1 Field of machine learning, its impact on the field of artificial intelligence